-15. Will the Statement of Account be available in Excel?
+15. Will the Statement of Account (SOA) be available in Excel?

-No, the current design is protected PDF or EDI.
+No, the current format is protected PDF or EDI.

-16. Will I be able to submit my release documentation through the CARM Client Portal?
+16. Will I be able to submit my release documentation through the CARM Client Portal (CCP)?

-Release documentation is not part of the CARM scope; however, you will be able to prepare and submit a fully completed CAD (Current C Type Entry) in the CCP and present the package for release at the port.
+Release documentation is not part of the CARM scope; however, you will be able to prepare and submit a fully completed CAD (current C Type Entry) in the CCP and present the package for release at the port.

-17. Will there be a system timeout in the CARM portal due to inactivity, and will there be an autosave function that will save information input by user if there is a forced log off of their account?
+17. Will there be a system timeout in the CARM portal due to inactivity, and will there be an auto-save function that will save information input by user if there is a forced log off of their account?

-CARM will align with an Single Sign-On (SSO) timeout of 20 (twenty) minutes without any key strokes.
-There is also an 8 (eight) hour limit for being logged in before being prompted to log in again.
+CARM will align with a Single Sign-On (SSO) timeout of twenty (20) minutes without any key strokes.
+There is also an eight (8) hour limit for being logged in before being prompted to log in again.
 CARM is looking at the auto-save function for data entry.

-18. Will late accounting penalties appear on importer Daily Notice?
+18. Will late accounting penalties appear on importer Daily Notice (DN)?

-Yes, they will appear on the Importer DN and appear on the Statement of Account.
+Yes, they will appear on the importer DN and appear on the Statement of Account (SOA).